Citrinate/giveawayHelper/README.md

 **Disclaimer: The usage of this script may violate the Terms of Service of the sites it runs on.
 Use at your own risk.**

+Additional features may be unlocked by also installing the add-on to this script: [Giveaway Helper Enhancer](https://github.com/gekkedev/giveawayHelperEnhancer)

 ## Supported Sites
 <table>
   <thead>